JosiahRooney/fullstackattackblog/content/blog/query-parameters-and-cache-busting/index.md

 ### Query String Parameters

 Let's quickly review what query string parameters are and what purpose they serve.
-A quest string is part of a URL that contains key/value pairs.
+A query string is part of a URL that contains key/value pairs.
 For example:

 ```
 http://example.com/page/?name=joe&age=5&refer=true